sigpio/gcode-viewer/README.md

 ## Deployment

 The project includes a GitHub Actions workflow (`.github/workflows/pages.yml`) that builds the Vite app and publishes the `dist/` output to GitHub Pages.
-With `base` configured to `/gcode-viewer/` in `vite.config.ts`, the site is ready to be served from `https://<username>.github.io/gcode-viewer/`.
+With `base` configured to `/gcode-viewer/` in `vite.config.ts`, the site is publicly available at https://sigpio.github.io/gcode-viewer/.
 Deployments are triggered by pushing a tag that starts with `v` (for example `v1.2.0`) or by running the workflow manually.
 The workflow ensures that the tagged commit already lives on `main`; tags made on feature branches exit with a notice instead of publishing.
 Each successful run also archives the generated `dist/` folder as a downloadable artifact, so you can retrieve the exact bundle for a given release.
+If the `github-pages` environment has reviewers configured, remember to approve the deploy from the Actions UI once the workflow reaches the deployment step.

 ### Release checklist

+1. Merge the desired changes into `main` through a reviewed pull request (feature → develop → main, following the repository rulesets and CODEOWNERS checks).
-1. Run quality checks locally (e.g. `npm run lint` and any extra tests).
+2. Run local quality checks (e.g. `npm run lint` and any extra tests).
-2. Update the version: `npm version <patch|minor|major>` – this creates the commit and Git tag.
+3. From `main`, bump the version: `npm version <patch|minor|major>` - this creates the version commit and Git tag.
-3. Push the commit and tag: `git push origin HEAD --tags`.
+4. Push commit and tag: `git push origin main --tags`.
-4. Wait for the `Deploy to GitHub Pages` workflow to finish; the deployed site will point to the tagged commit.
+5. Monitor the `Deploy to GitHub Pages` workflow; approve the deployment if required and confirm the published site updates.

 ## Notes on `gcode-parser`